Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Probabilistic U-Net framework

 \subsection{Variational Bayesian Inference}

-Bayesian methods provide an approach to quantify uncertainty of prediction in deep neural networks.
-In order to do so, in this framework, we replace the deterministic weights by probability distributions, which helps in incorporating uncertainty in neural networks \citep{bayesbackprop}.
-Originally this idea was only used to prevent overfitting, but was observed to also increase variability of outputs in the extrapolated region.
+Bayesian methods provide an approach to quantify the uncertainty of prediction in deep neural networks.
+To do so, in this framework, we replace the deterministic parameters with probability distributions \citep{bayesbackprop}.
+Originally this idea was only used to prevent overfitting, but was observed to also increase the variability of outputs in the extrapolated region.
 In order to suitably control the level of introduced perturbations to parameters, we use Bayesian Inference.
-This gives us a formal theoretical framework, allowing us to apply suitable computational techniques (VI) to efficiently training networks and predicting results.
-The input of a network remains the same, but some of model parameters become probability distributions (stochastic), and for that reason also the output of network becomes a distribution over possible outputs.
-As per the standard Bayesian approach, we specify a prior distribution $P(\bm{w})$ over parameters, we consider $\mathcal{D}=\{(\bfm{f}_1,\bfm{u}_1),...,(\bfm{f}_N,\bfm{u}_N)\}$ as the given training dataset, then for a new vector $\bfm{f}^*$, prediction $\bfm{u}^*$ is given by
+This gives us a formal theoretical framework, allowing us to apply suitable computational techniques (VI) to efficiently train networks and predict results.
+The input of a network remains the same, but some of the model parameters become probability distributions (stochastic), and for that reason also the output of the network becomes a distribution over possible outputs.
+As per the standard Bayesian approach, we specify a prior distribution $P(\bm{w})$ over parameters, we consider $\mathcal{D}=\{(\bfm{f}_1,\bfm{u}_1),...,(\bfm{f}_N,\bfm{u}_N)\}$ as the given training dataset, then for a new vector $\bfm{f}^\text{test}$, prediction $\bfm{u}^\text{test}$ is given by

-Bayesian inferencing involves the calculation of true parameter posterior $P(\bm{w}|\mathcal{D})$ conditioned over the training data.
-Standard Markov Chain Monte Carlo (MCMC) are more accurate methods, but they are computationally very expensive and don't scale well with the parameter size.
-Hence variational inference (VI) is used to approximate true posterior densities in bayesian neural networks~\citep{VI_graves}.
-True posterior is approximated by a variational posterior $q(w|\theta)$, parametrized by $\theta$.
-Variational learning finds optimal parameters $\theta^{*}$ by minimizing the Kullback-Leibler divergence (KL-divergence) between true and variational posteriors, as per the following equation:
+The Bayesian inference involves the calculation of true parameter posterior $P(\bm{w}|\mathcal{D})$ conditioned over the training data.
+As mentioned in the introduction, variational inference (VI) is used to approximate true posterior densities in bayesian neural networks~\citep{VI_graves}, i.e. true posterior is approximated by a variational posterior $q(\bm{w}|\bm{\theta})$, parametrized by $\bm{\theta}$.
+Variational learning finds optimal parameters $\bm{\theta^{*}}$ by minimizing the Kullback-Leibler divergence (KL-divergence) between true and variational posteriors, as per the following equation: